vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ## Home Assistant Dashboards

-Now the data is available in Home Assistant we can create dashboard elements to visual it.
+Now that the data is available in Home Assistant, we can create dashboard elements to visualize it.

 ### Dashboard Gauge

-In a Gauge, you can directly see if the current CO2 value is correct.
+In a gauge, you can immediately see whether the current CO2 value is in a healthy range.
-I used different colors to indicate how bad the condition is.
-I used the values from the table mentioned in the [Introduction](#introduction).
+I used different colors to show how serious the condition is, based on the values in the [Introduction](#introduction).

 <img src="images_co2/home_assistant_co2_gauge.jpg" alt="Home Assistant Gauge" width="500px">